bhavya-dang/RyujinBot/README.md

 - Added four commands: `covid`, `github`, `animequotes`, `quotes`
 - Added `README.md`
-- Added mention response (bot will respond to mention in chat)
+- ~~Added~~ Removed mention response (bot will respond to mention in chat)
+- Integrated Firebase database
+- Use `setprefix` to set custom prefix (default: r@)
+- Use `config` to check server configuration

 ## Coming Soon

 - Moderation: Commands to be migrated from older bot
-- Setup feature: Set custom guild prefix, welcome/leave channels and autorole
+- Setup feature: Set ~~custom guild prefix,~~ welcome/leave channels and autorole
 - Leveling System

 If you liked the bot be sure to join its support server [here](https://discord.gg/btKWdJ7)!</br>